 NOTE: Due to the COVID-19 Pandemic, students have the option to request that their grade(s) be changed to P/NC (Pass/No Credit) for the Winter 2020, Fall 2020, and Winter 2021 semesters.
 Please see the Pass/No Credit – Winter 2020 and Pass/No Credit – 2020-2021 Academic Year policies for more details.

 Grade Point Average Requirement For Art Education Majors

 In the Art Education program it is the student’s responsibility to maintain a cumulative grade point average of 2.50 at the end of each term.
 Additionally, teacher candidates must maintain a cumulative grade point average of 2.70 in Art Education courses.
 Only grades of “C” or better will be accepted in required art education courses.
 If a student receives a grade of “C-” or below they must retake the course to obtain a grade of “C” or better.
 The higher grade is always recorded for purposes of calculating cumulative GPA.
-The Student Success Center is available for all students seeking assistance with any course content.
+The Center for Tutoring and Writing is available for all students seeking assistance with any course content.

 Notification Of Unsatisfactory Academic Progress